 One of the most common Footprint Charts is the Bid/Ask Footprint.

 Bid/Ask Footprint displays the number of contracts traded on the bid price and the number of contracts traded on the asking price in realtime for any periodicity you decide to use.

 As bid/ask price change, the Bid/Ask footprint with every contract that is traded.

 Bid/Ask Footprint is the most common as it was created by Market Delta first.

-It is also my favorite Footprint Chart to use.
+It is also my favourite Footprint Chart to use.

-Although I like to combine it with different coloring methods, I prefer to look at Bid/Ask for numbers on the footprint charts.
+Although I like to combine it with different colouring methods, I prefer to look at Bid/Ask for numbers on the footprint charts.

 Constantly changing numbers can be confusing first, but once you place them in context with other confluence factors, they become easy to read over time.